MajuBodas/py4e/README.md

 Dr Chuck also provides a free book of python that you can find on: https://www.py4e.com/book

-Have a look to the folders in following the order:
+Please have a look to the folders on the following the order:

 1) python_for_everybody